Activist investor seeks to oust Trump friend Barrack from CEO job at Colony Capital

 Blackwells said Barrack was responsible for a three way merger in 2016 that the hedge fund says cost shareholders $6 billion in wealth.
 It also said the current board for was too deferential to Barrack.

-The hedge fund said it plans to nominate directors at next year's annual meeting who have experience in finance, asset management, commercial real estate, hotel and casino management and restructuring and corporate governance.
+The hedge fund said it plans to nominate a handful of directors with experience in finance, asset management, commercial real estate, hotel and casino management and restructuring and corporate governance at next year's annual meeting.
+Colony Capital did not immediately respond to a request for comment.

-Colony Capital said it values constructive engagement with its shareholders and has been taking "meaningful steps to simplify its business, rationalize its balance sheet" and control expenses.
-The company also said its pivot to digital strategies should boost efficiency.
-The statement did not discuss the CEO.

 The hedge fund also called Barrack, who chaired Trump's Inaugural Committee, a distracted CEO.
 The inaugural committee has been probed by congress and federal agencies.